 OVERVIEW: The Kurt Weill Foundation for Music supports performance, scholarly output and professional development related to the work and lives of Kurt Weill, Lotte Lenya and Marc Blitzstein.

-IP TAKE: This is a niche music funder, limited to performance and analysis of the work of three artists.
-But if your take on Weill, Lenya or Blitzstein engages new audiences or contextualizes their work in new or diverse ways, there’s an opportunity here for valuable support.
+IP TAKE: This is a niche music funder, limited to the performance and analysis of the work of three artists.
+But for grantseekers’ whose take on Weill, Lenya or Blitzstein engages new audiences or contextualizes their work in new or diverse ways, there is an opportunity here for valuable support.

-Recent professional music nonprofits receiving performance grants from The Kurt Weill Foundation for Music typically range $8,000 - $30,000.
-Recent grantees include The Philadelphia Orchestra (Philadelphia, PA) for its performance of Weill’s Symphony No. 2, Curious Flights (San Francisco, CA) for its performance of Blitzstein’s Airborne Symphony and Virginia Opera (Norfolk, VA) for its performance of Weill’s The Seven Deadly Sins.
+Professional music nonprofits receiving performance grants from The Kurt Weill Foundation for Music typically range $8,000 - $30,000.
+Past grantees include The Philadelphia Orchestra (Philadelphia, PA) for its performance of Weill’s Symphony No. 2 and Virginia Opera (Norfolk, VA) for its performance of Weill’s The Seven Deadly Sins.

-Recent college/university performance grants typically range $4,000 - $12,000.
-Recent grantees include University of Arizona, (Tucson, AZ) for its "Music +" Festival, Bard College’s The Orchestra Now (Annandale-on-Hudson, NY) for Blitzstein’s Orchestra Variations and Pepperdine University (Malibu, CA) for Weill’s The Threepenny Opera.
+College/university performance grants typically range $4,000 - $12,000.
+Past grantees include University of Arizona, (Tucson, AZ) for its "Music +" Festival, Bard College’s The Orchestra Now (Annandale-on-Hudson, NY) for Blitzstein’s Orchestra Variations and Pepperdine University (Malibu, CA) for Weill’s The Threepenny Opera.

 Additional performance grantees, as well as those for professional development (with grant amounts typically ranging $1,000 - $3,000), can be found here.